Getting Started with Hierarchy Budget

 Split Expenses That Serve Multiple Needs

 “Coffee” could be physiological (caffeine), love (connecting with friends), or esteem (the cafe signals something about you).
 Where does it belong?
 Wherever it actually serves a need.
-That placement reveals motivation.

 Your Hierarchy Will Shift

 The needs calling for your resources now might be completely different next year.
 That’s not inconsistency.
 That’s life.
-Stay aware of what’s shifting.

 This Is a Mirror